TeamAtalis/Feedbin/README.md

     git clone https://github.com/feedbin/feedbin.git
     cd feedbin
-    bundle

-Inside the server_scripts folder, there is a file that installs all the necessary dependencies for the project.
+Inside the `server_scripts` folder, there is a file that installs all the necessary dependencies for the project.
 Executing this command you will install, postgres (+ pasword user), ruby and ruby on rails.
 After this command, the server will reboot.

     ./server-scripts/ruby_install.sh